d3/d3-scale/README.md

 <a name="quantize_domain" href="#quantize_domain">#</a> <i>quantize</i>.<b>domain</b>([<i>domain</i>])

 If *domain* is specified, sets the scale’s domain to the specified two-element array of numbers.
-If the array contains more than two numbers, only the first and last number are used.
-If the elements in the given array are not numbers, they will be coerced to numbers.
-If *numbers* is not specified, returns the scale’s current domain.
+If the array contains more than two numbers, only the first and last number are used; if the elements in the given array are not numbers, they will be coerced to numbers.
+If *domain* is not specified, returns the scale’s current domain.

 <a name="quantize_range" href="#quantize_range">#</a> <i>quantize</i>.<b>range</b>([<i>range</i>])

 If *range* is specified, sets the scale’s range to the specified array of values.
 The array may contain any number of discrete values.
 The elements in the given array need not be numbers; any value or type will work.
-If *values* is not specified, returns the scale’s current range.
+If *range* is not specified, returns the scale’s current range.

 <a name="quantize_copy" href="#quantize_copy">#</a> <i>quantize</i>.<b>copy</b>()